Tyluur/bridge-compressor/README.md

-# kt-packer
+# bridge-compressor

-Manage file [de]compression with this simple application for your desktop PC.
+This program handles file compression/decompression at fast speeds for any operating system.